Introduction to C# (20 Credits)

 This module provides you with an opportunity to understand the basic methodologies, tools and techniques involved in creating comparatively small software systems.
 The module aims to provide you with the ability to effectively use one of the industry used software development frameworks such as Visual Studio Team Services (VSTS) and its embedded tools to create a full application starting with a scenario of a small project idea and ending with full deployment of a solution application.

-This module aims to provide you with the theoretical knowledge and practical skills to understand and construct interactive websites.
-The focus will be on client-side and server-side design and implementation enabling you to appreciate the role of various network architectures and system configurations.
+This module aims to provide students with the theoretical knowledge and practical skills to understand and construct interactive websites.
+The focus will be on client-side and server-side design and implementation enabling students to appreciate the role of various network architectures and system configurations.
 This module provides support for all elements of the CDIO model.

 Networking and Operating Systems (20 Credits)

 This module introduces the basic principles of operating systems and you will undertake practical exercises on basic administrative tasks.
 You will also be introduced to the fundamental aspects of Computer Networks.
 Key aspects such as the design, construction and operation of Local and Wide Area Networks, and the layered protocol architecture are covered.
 The module aims to reinforce the taught material using physical equipment and software tools in a laboratory environment.

 This module presents Artificial Intelligence (AI) as a coherent body of ideas and methods connected to underlying theories about intelligent computer systems.
 You will explore this through problem-solving paradigms, logic and theorem proving, search and control methods and machine learning.